wtv3916/.vim/README.md

     git submodule foreach git pull origin master

-## NOTE FOR BASE-16
+## Base-16

     Base-16 coloring will not work without setting up terminal for base-16.
     Please go to https://github.com/chriskempson/base16 for setup.
-    Alternatively, you can just set colorscheme in .vimrc to one that does not use base-16 (molokai works nicely by default)
+    Alternatively, just set colorscheme to any non base-16 scheme

+## Vim-airline

+    Your vim airline will look strange unless you install a powerline font Monaco for Powerline can be found here: https://gist.github.com/epegzz/1634235 Others can be found here: https://github.com/powerline/fonts

 ## Keyboard shortcuts